sdanielf/vim-conf/README.md

 -------
 Run ``install.sh`` and it will install all what you need.

-It was tested on Ubuntu and Debian, more distros available soon.
+It was tested on Ubuntu, Debian, and Arch Linux.
+More distros available soon.

 Features and learning
 ---------------------